The #1 Reason Montreal Roofs Leak in Winter: Ice Damming

 The Anatomy of a Leak: How Ice Dams Form

-Ice damming is caused by temperature imbalance on your roof and usually follows this process:
+Ice damming happens when there is a temperature imbalance on your roof:

 1. The Warm Attic

-Heat escapes from your living space into the attic, warming the roof surface.
+Heat escapes from the living space into the attic, warming parts of the roof.

 Snow melts in warmer roof areas and flows downward.